Architect/vigilante Paul Kersey (Charles Bronson) is back yet again, and this time he’s focusing on dishing out violent justice towards drug pushers.

 Kersey is haunted by his violent past and it appears he’s ready to leave it all behind.
 No, really!!!
 This time he’s really ready to move on!
 Give the guy the benefit of the doubt with in this one huh!

 Until, what do you know – something pulls Kersey back in.
-Unexpectedly Barron dies from an overdose of crack cocaine.
+Barron ends up dying from an overdose of crack cocaine.
 Her mom is determined to draw attention to the drug problem by using her hard-hitting prose at the newspaper she works at.
 Then Kersey gets a surprise request by someone who knows exactly who he is.

 John P. Ryan (in a truly horrible looking toupee) is a millionaire tabloid publisher whose own daughter has died of a drug overdose as well.
-He wants to hire Kersey to wipe out the two drug gangs in L.A.
+He knows exactly who Kersey is and his violent history.
+He wants to hire Kersey to wipe out the two main drug gangs in L.A.
 Ryan has all the information that Kersey needs, can supply him with any weapons he wants and they both will sleep soundly knowing the streets are cleaned up.

 So, Bronson picks up his firearms once again to clean up the streets and punish the guilty!
 Are we at all surprised?

-Director of all the previous Death Wish entries Michael Winner, who also directed Bronson in several outside Death Wish films, got the boot for this entry.
+Director of all the previous Death Wish entries Michael Winner, who also directed Bronson in several other films outside the first three Death Wish films, got the boot for this entry.
 This time around J. Lee Thompson gets the directing duties.
 He also had a history of directing Bronson previously.
 Bronson appeared to have stuck with directors once he was happy working with them.

 I’ve read that Bronson wanted to do other types of roles and to stretch himself with better material, but he just never got the opportunity.
 He got pigeonholed as ‘the Death Wish guy’ and the only offers he would receive were low-grade action fare.
 They might’ve entertained his action fans, but Chuck wasn’t always happy with the end product.

-For an actor in his 60’s any work probably was welcomed.
-So, Cannon kept him in the spotlight, but he was unable to stray far from what they viewed as his only profitable cinematic screen image.
+So, Cannon kept Bronson in the spotlight, but he was unable to stray far from what they viewed as his only profitable cinematic screen image.

 On the upside, there are action fans who loved these films and would continually watch them.
-Death Wish 4 was one of the first early home video releases and it ended up being the best-selling one out of the whole franchise on VHS.
+Death Wish 4 was one of the first early home video releases and it ended up being the number one selling entry out of the whole franchise on VHS.

-It opens with an intense scene in a parking garage (what other scenes take place in parking garages).
-A woman is being attacked by three ominous masked men, Bronson arrives.
+A woman is being attacked by three scary masked men, Bronson arrives.
 One of the attackers asks him, “Who the f*** are you?”, to which Bronson replies, “Death.”
 Then he shoots them down and wakes up.
 Yeah, it’s a cheat.

 The story really kicks in after Bronson accepts Ryan’s offer and begins to systematically take out all these different drug baddies.
 He sneaks into their penthouses, plants phone bugs, interrupts their lunches by killing them, blows up their warehouses.
 He shoots up a backroom of a video store that’s a drug front.

 That particular scene looked like it was actually the Cannon offices to me.
-I can’t confirm that, but somehow it looked like it was one of their production offices and was just a cheap location to use and film in.
+I can’t confirm that, but somehow it looked like it could have been one of their production offices and was just used as a cheap location to use and film in.

-The same with a brief meeting scene between Bronson and Ryan at a ‘movie theater’.
-It appears to be the Cannon screening room.
+I have the same suspicion with a brief meeting scene between Bronson and Ryan at a ‘movie theater’.
+It appears to be a screening room.
 The ‘theater lobby’ looks like a hastily converted building lobby.
 They put a movie poster marquee on the side of a door, stuck a popcorn machine on a counter and just filmed the scene.
+It was probably the Cannon screening room in their building back then.
 Ah, that Cannon charm!

 Can any Cannon fans confirm these suspicions?